 Government scientists have set out the most up-to-date understanding of the disease.
 Their assessment concluded that:

-Scientists are working with their counterparts in other countries to learn from existing and emerging research and practical experience in combating the disease in other countries.
-They are also approaching companies with proposed treatment solutions for Chalara to rapidly evaluate their research.
+Scientists are working to learn from existing and emerging research and practical experience in combating the disease in other countries.

 According to the European Plant Protection Organization (EPPO), Austria, Belgium, the Czech Republic, Finland, France, Germany, Hungary, Italy, Lithuania, the Netherlands, Norway, Poland, Slovenia and Sweden have confirmed its presence.
 On the basis of symptoms, the disease has also been observed in Denmark, Estonia, Latvia and Switzerland.